melissabica/melissabica.github.io/index.md

 I am a Ph.D. candidate in Computer Science at [University of Colorado Boulder](http://colorado.edu), where I also received a M.S. in Computer Science.
 I am part of [Project EPIC](http://epic.cs.colorado.edu/) (Empowering the Public with Information in Crisis) working with Professor [Leysia Palen](http://cmci.colorado.edu/~palen/), and I am a graduate student research affiliate with the [Natural Hazards Center](https://hazards.colorado.edu/).
 My research focuses on the diffusion of forecast and other risk visuals on social media during hurricanes and how people make sense of representations of risk and uncertainty.

+Currently, I am interning with the User Experience Research team for Yahoo Communications products at Oath in Sunnyvale, CA.

 Research areas: human-centered computing, crisis informatics, social computing, computer-supported cooperative work

 Previously, I graduated with a B.S. in Computer Science and Engineering from [Santa Clara University](http://scu.edu).
 My interest in human-centered computing comes from several of my experiences throughout college, including training rural women in IT skills in India, developing a mobile app for local homeless people in the Bay Area, and leading a group of high school girls as they learned programming and mobile development.